rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 }
 {{< /highlight >}}

-Now you should be ready to go to write tests with asynchronous business logic with async/await as well.
+Now you can write tests with asynchronous business logic with async/await.

 {{% sub_chapter_header "Testing User Scenarios with E2E Tests" "graphql-server-test-api" %}}

-For every E2E test, you will make an actual request with axios to the API of the running GraphQL test server.
-For instance, testing your `user` GraphQL query would look like the following in the *src/tests/user.spec.js* file:
+Every E2E test sends an actual request with axios to the API of the running GraphQL test server.
+Testing your `user` GraphQL query would look like the following in the *src/tests/user.spec.js* file:

 {{< highlight javascript "hl_lines=4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21" >}}
 import { expect } from 'chai';